Natifishman/two-pass-assembler/README.md

 ./assembler <source-file>
 Replace <source-file> with the path to your assembly source file.

-Usage
+Usage:
 Compile the Project: Ensure all source files are compiled by running make.
 Run the Assembler:   Execute the assembler with your assembly file as an argument.
 Output:              The assembler will generate output files containing the machine code.
-Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.

 The assembler was built as a final project in a laboratory course in system programming in the C language